-Click 'Install Software' on the window that appears.
+Insert the CD into the CDROM drive on the computer and click 'Install Software' on the window that appears.
 The Acclima SnapView software and all required hardware drivers will install.
-Follow the on-screen directions and accept the default options during the installation.
+Follow the on screen directions and accept the default options during the installation.

-Installing the driver on WindowsTM When the Data Snap is first connected to the computer, it will automatically be detected and the installation of the driver will begin.
+Installing the driver on WindowsTM

+When the Data Snap is first connected to the computer, it will automatically be detected and the installation of the driver will begin.

-Windows[TM] will then search for the driver in its preconfigured driver folders.
+WindowsTM will then search for the driver in its preconfigured driver folders.
 This will happen because the driver was installed to this location when the SnapView software was installed.

 Once the driver is found and installed, the Data Snap will be assigned to a port and will be available for use.
-In Figure 3, the DataSnap has been assigned to a port.
+In figure 3, the DataSnap has been assigned to a port.
 The driver is now installed and ready for use.
 Click the 'Finish' button.